mlochbaum/BQN/implementation/primitive/search.md

 - Linear probing

 The main cost for larger data is the hashing itself; [wyhash](https://github.com/wangyi-fudan/wyhash) appears to be one of the best choices at the time of writing.
 4- and 8-byte lookups are where all the fancy optimizations are wanted.
 Hashes on these fixed sizes should be reversible and are often called mixing functions in the literature.
 A CRC instruction makes a good one if available.

+### Resizing hash tables

+When performing a one-shot array operation, the maximum hash table size needed is known in advance.
+However, if the array to be hashed doesn't have many unique elements, allocating a table this large will have extra costs because it needs to be initialized and the hash probes won't cache as well (they're random by design!).
+Starting with a smaller hash table and resizing mitigates these costs.
+But!
+Getting the resizing policy right is difficult, and any way you do it there's going to be some overhead from resizing when the large size is needed.
+And hash tables are already somewhat adaptive to small numbers of unique values, because these hit fewer memory regions, avoiding cache penalties.
+With a factor of 2 to 4 upside, this is not a very high-value use of time.

+Hash model resizing is usually based on a counter of the number of values in the hash.
+I like using a collision counter instead, because tracking it has the same cost (possibly a little less) and can protect from a compromised hash function.
+Whenever a value is inserted, add the difference between the index computed from the hash and the index it was actually inserted at.
+This is the number of collisions for that value and measures the cost of inserting or looking it up.
+It can be checked for a resizing condition periodically, since checking at every step would be expensive.

+#### Resizing math

+Here's a model for when to resize in a self-search function, assuming the average number of collisions increases linearly as values are inserted.
+Suppose we've reached position `i` of `n` and observed an average of `c÷2` collisions per element.
+When is resizing now better than resizing later?
+There will be two changes: cache-related costs which we'll say will change by `d` per element, and collision related costs which will change by `c` per element (times a constant; we can absorb this into `d` and later `s` as well).
+So it's better to switch now instead of a step later as soon as `c > d`.

+But resizing also incurs a one-time cost.
+We'll call it `s`, which is some coefficient times the table size, and we now need to look at all future hashes to see if the averaged cost `s÷n-i` per element is worth it.
+We assume the collision-related costs will go down by a constant factor, but the future cost remaining is proportional to an adjustment factor `(i+n)÷i`, because with linearly increasing collisions we'd average `i÷2` before and `(i+n)÷2` after the current position.
+Setting `r←n-i`, this is `(2n-r)÷(n-r)`, or `2×(1-r÷2n)÷(1-r÷n)`.
+Now we want to resize at some point if:

+    0 > d - (c×(1-r÷2n)÷(1-r÷n)) + s÷r

+Solve for `c`, and drop several terms to give an approximation that's exact at `r=0` and larger when `r>0`.
+This is good because the assumption of linearly increasing `c` is definitely not always going to hold so being more hesitant to resize early is good.

+    c > (d + s÷r) × (1 - r÷n)÷(1 - r÷2n)
+      > (d + s÷r) × (1 - r÷n)×(1 + r÷2n)
+      > (d + s÷r) × (1 - r÷2n)
+      = d + (-d×r÷2n) + (s÷r) - s÷2n
+      > d + (s÷r) - s÷2n
+      = d + s×(2n-r)÷(2n×r)
+      = d + s×(n+i)÷(2n×r)

+Some rearrangement gives this form, which doesn't divide by any variables. `ct` is the total number of collisions, `i×c`.

+    (r × ct-d×i) > i×(n+i)×s÷n

+Now you have two parameters to tune, `d` and `s`.
+And the coefficient for `d` depends on the current size of the table.
+Try not to go insane.

 ## Sparse and reverse lookups